 Greenhouse gas (GHG) emission reductions achieved through saving of non-renewable biomass will result in carbon credits following GS certification rules and procedures.

-The revenues from the sale of carbon credits are needed to
+The revenues from the sale of carbon credits are needed to:

-Distribute improved cookstoves to a subsidized price affordable for end-users;
+Distribute improved cookstoves to a subsidized price affordable for end-users.
+This sales approach ensures that project stoves are purchased primarily by low-income families at a subsidised cost;

 scale up and expand the programme, thus reaching a wider range of end-users and generating more jobs;